 Handle, Durability, and Stability: This knife comes with the Dymondwood handle for a tight grip and long lasting beauty (so that color of handle don't fade away).
 You can expect a good grip even when you're wearing gloves.

 This is a top profile blade with awesome steel so it doesn't require frequent touch ups after the skinning work.
-The durability of knife is solid.
-It will definitely fulfill your wishes for the best skinning knife.
-Moreover, it's made is USA, so you can't point a finger on its quality.
+The durability of knife is solid. it's made in the USA, you don't have to worry about its quality.

 If you're professionally into the hunting, and skinning, then you need this knife, brown tracer 3.
 This knife is designed as a survival tool and can scrape, split, hammer saw, chop and more.
 It is designed by a noted survivalist.